hazelle-limos/hazelle-limos.github.io/essays/the-dynamic-duo.md

 With ESLint, it displays the severity of an issue in two ways:
 - Yellow squiggly lines serve as warnings.
 It is probably best to fix these issues, as they can range from typos or unnecessary bits of code.
-- Red squiggly lines indicate an error that must be fixed or code that does not follow the standards.
+- Red squiggly lines indicate an error, usually code that does not follow the standards.
+These should be fixed.

 In either circumstance, your code may not run properly if these are present.